V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 **5. Perseverance (consistence), tenacity refusing to accept failure**  only consistent effort can give you the success

-**Vishwamithra** a great saint.
+**Vishwamithra** a great sage..
 He tapped the Gayathri manthra in raw form and converted it to sound vibration which can be useful to mankind.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjEyNzMyODgsLTExNjA1MDE3MzAsMT
+eyJoaXN0b3J5IjpbMTUwNDg4MjMyOSwtMTYyMTI3MzI4OCwtMT
-E2NTQzOTg5OCw3MjE3NDYzNjYsLTEyMzA2ODY4MTgsLTM2NjYw
+E2MDUwMTczMCwxMTY1NDM5ODk4LDcyMTc0NjM2NiwtMTIzMDY4
-NjA2NCwxMjc2MjY2OTgxLDQ2MDQ1NjkzNiwtMTg4Nzc0OTI4MS
+NjgxOCwtMzY2NjA2MDY0LDEyNzYyNjY5ODEsNDYwNDU2OTM2LC
-wtMTIzMTAxNjIxN119
+0xODg3NzQ5MjgxLC0xMjMxMDE2MjE3XX0=
 -->